-A was born in, and is a citizen of, Country B. A became a permanent resident of the United States for employment reasons.
-A will return with his wife to Country B, where he will be subject to tax on his worldwide income, within a year of receiving this ruling.
-On the date of A's ruling request, his net worth exceeded the applicable amount set forth in section 877(a)(2).
+A became a permanent resident of the United States for employment reasons.
+A expatriated to Country B on Date C, where he will be subject to tax on his worldwide income.
+A was born in, and is a citizen of, Country B. On the date of A's expatriation, his net worth exceeded the applicable amount set forth in section 877(a)(2).

 Section 877 generally provides that a person who loses his or her U.S. citizenship (an individual who "expatriates") within the 10-year period immediately preceding the close of the taxable year will be taxed under section 877(b) and the special rules of section 877(d) for such taxable year, unless such loss did not have for one of its principal purposes the avoidance of U.S. taxes.
-Sections 2107 and

-2501(a)(3) provide special estate and gift tax regimes for individuals who expatriate with a principal purpose to avoid U.S. taxes.
+Sections 2107 and 2501(a)(3) provide special estate and gift tax regimes for individuals who expatriate with a principal purpose to avoid U.S. taxes.